Web browser: Security

 Web browsers are popular targets for hackers, who exploit security holes to steal information, destroy files, and partake in other malicious activities.
 Browser vendors regularly patch these security holes, so users are strongly encouraged to keep their browser software updated.
 Other protection measures are antivirus software and being aware of scams.

 Privacy

 During the course of browsing, cookies received from various websites are stored by the browser.
 Some of them contain login credentials or site preferences.
 However, others are used for tracking user behavior over long periods of time, so browsers typically provide a section in the menu for deleting cookies.

 Some browsers have more proactive protection against cookies and trackers that limit their functionality and ability to track user behaviour.
 Finer-grained management of cookies usually requires a browser extension.
 Telemetry data is collected by most popular web browsers, which can usually be opted out of by the user.

+A study from 2020 portrays that there are two tiers of browsers in terms of privacy: the privacy-focused browsers (Brave, DuckDuckGo, LibreWolf, Tor, Mullvad, Helium and Firefox Focus) perform better than popular browsers (Chrome, Firefox, and Safari) and recommend the former browsers.
+Blocking fingerprinting, cookies, tracking scripts, ads, etc. seems to explain that difference.